dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/containers/WorkerFormContainer.ts' %}

-This module is almost identical to the `WorkerContainerContainer` except that additional properties are required by the `WorkerForm` to allow it to respond to user interactions with the form.
+This module is almost identical to the `WorkerContainerContainer` except for additional properties that are required by the `WorkerForm` to allow it to respond to user interactions with the form.
 The `ApplicationContext` contains two methods for managing these events - `onFormInput` and `onFormSave`.
 These methods need to be passed into the `WorkerForm` to handle the events, but they need to execute in the context of the `ApplicationContext`.
 To handle this, `bind` is called on each of the methods to explicitly set their execution contexts.

 At this point, we have created the `ApplicationContext` to manage state, an `Injector` to inject state into the application's widgets, and `Containers` to manage how properties and children from the injector and parent widgets are combined.
 In the next section, we will integrate these components into our application.